vierge-noire/cakephp-fixture-factories/docs/migrator.md

 ### Multiple migrations settings

-Should you have migrations at different places, or with connections other than the default ones, you can configure these by creating a `config/fixture_factories.php` file similar to the following:
+Should you have migrations at different places, or with connections other than the default ones, you can configure these in a `config/fixture_factories.php` file similar to the following:
 ```$xslt
 <?php